Confused about which bills are - and are not - your responsibility when living in a rental property? Here’s the lowdown for renters.

 What do you need and what's on your nice-to-have list?
 Here are our tips for deciding what you really want from your rental home.

-The Renters’ Rights Act is about to make it easier for renters to keep a pet.
+The Renters’ Rights Act has just made it easier for renters to keep a pet.
 We explain your new rights, reveal what a landlord might look for and provide tips for finding a pet-friendly property.

 Fancy a brand new rental home that comes with an onsite gym, co-working space, 24-hour concierge and more?
 Enter, Build to Rent homes.